News From 2025:

 2. Steven Hyde

-With only 1 race remaining in the 2024 season, 11-time champion "Big" Gregg Rauscher has a 30 point lead over Todd "Primo" Primerano.
-Assuming 13 or fewer cars enter the season ending Neil Bonnett/ Dale Earnhardt Memorial 150, all Rauscher has to do is take the green flag to earn his 12th title.
-Although Primo is unlikely to win the championship, if he can finish 6th or better he will be the championship runner-up regardless of what any other drivers do.
-The battle for 3rd place on the other hand is a good one, as 3rd place Chris Primerano, 4th place Ghostface Racer and 5th place Steven Hyde are all separated by only 4 points.
-Eddie Sedlacek, Tony Plumadore Jr. and Dusterman (who are 6th, 7th and 8th respectively) are also still mathematically in the hunt for 3rd as well.
+With only 1 race remaining in the 2025 season, 12-time champion "Big" Gregg Rauscher has a 19 point lead over Todd "Primo" Primerano.
+Assuming 11 cars enter the season ending Neil Bonnett/ Dale Earnhardt Memorial 150, all Rauscher has to do is finish 8th or better regardless of where Primerano finishes, to claim his 13th title.
+Although Primo is a longshot to win the championship, if he can finish 10th or better he will be the championship runner-up regardless of what any other drivers do.
+The battle for 3rd place on the other hand is a good one, as Ghostface Racer and Steven Hyde are currently tried for the spot, with 5th place "Chicago" Chris Primerano only 3 points further back and 6th place Tony Plumadore Jr. only 7 points out pf 3rd.
+Although much further back, 7th place Dusterman and 8th place Eddie Sedlacek are also still mathematically in the hunt for 3rd as well.

 Here are the top 10 in points.
 Once again check out the SSRA website for more detailed points standings. * represents a race win.

-The 2024 SSRA N3OCS season finale takes place at the 2.5 mile Daytona International Speedway tri-oval.
-Championship leader Gregg Rauscher will attempt to earn his 3rd victory in the Neil Bonnett/ Dale Earnhardt Memorial 150, while 2nd place points man Todd Primerano has never won on a superspeedway, but has been performing well as of late on the big tracks and has yet to finish out of the top 5 in any race this season.
-Other contenders include former 5-time Daytona winner "Rocket" Randy Cowen who is hoping to turn around a miserable season, defending race winner (and 2-time Daytona winner) Dusterman and 2017 winner Ghostface Racer, as well as 3 drivers who have ran well at Daytona over the years but have yet to visit victory lane at the "World Center of Racing", "Chicago" Chris Primerano, Steven Hyde and Eddie Sedlacek.
+The 2025 SSRA N3OCS season finale takes place at the 2.5 mile Daytona International Speedway tri-oval.
+Championship leader Gregg Rauscher will attempt to earn his 4th victory in the Neil Bonnett/ Dale Earnhardt Memorial 150, while 2nd place points man Todd Primerano has never won on a superspeedway, but has been performing better as of late on the big tracks.
+Other contenders include former 5-time Daytona winner "Rocket" Randy Cowen who is hoping to turn around a miserable season, 2-time Daytona winner Dusterman and 2017 winner Ghostface Racer, as well as 3 drivers who have ran well at Daytona over the years, but have yet to visit victory lane at the "World Center of Racing", "Chicago" Chris Primerano, Steven Hyde and Eddie Sedlacek.
 Race settings have been posted on the SSRA website.
-Results from Daytona are due this coming Sunday night, February 11th.
+Results from Daytona are due this coming Sunday night, February 9th.
 Thanks to everyone that competed throughout the season and good luck at Daytona International Speedway.

 Gregg :-)

-On January 14th, the SSRA N3OCS made it's 20th appearance at the 12 turn, 3.562 mile Daytona International Speedway Road Course with the running of the Rolex 24 @ Daytona.
-"The Qualifying Machine" Matt Yeager making his first start of the season, won his won his 65th career pole position in qualifying, then parlayed that into his 8th straight Daytona RC victory (and 10th overall at the track).
-Points leader "Big" Gregg Rauscher, who never seriously challenged for the win crossed the line in 2nd, over 16 seconds back.
+On January 12th, the SSRA N3OCS made it's 21st appearance at the 12 turn, 3.562 mile Daytona International Speedway Road Course with the running of the Rolex 24 @ Daytona.
+"The Qualifying Machine" Matt Yeager making his second start of the season, won his won his 67th career pole position in qualifying, then parlayed that into his 9th straight Daytona RC victory (and 11th overall at the track).
+Points leader "Big" Gregg Rauscher, who qualified mid-pack finished 2nd, over 18 seconds back.
 "Chicago" Chris Primerano, who always runs well on the road courses took the final spot on the podium.
+Championship contender Todd "Primo" Primerano finished a solid 4th, while his father Jeff finished 5th, making it 3 Pr1mo Racing entries in the top 5.

 Here are the top 5 finishers from the Daytona RC.
 Be sure to check out the SSRA website for complete results.